Histotechnology

 Prepare for Immediate Employment

 The employment prospects for the field of Histotechnology are expected to be favorable in the future, with job growth projected to be higher than the average for all other occupations.
-This is due to a growing demand for medical and diagnostic services, as well as advances in medical research that require the use of histologic techniques.
+This is due to a growing demand for medical and diagnostic services and advances in medical research that require the use of histologic techniques.

 Plan of Study and Course Descriptions